You can enable search indexing by selecting Search under System Settings, and then toggling Enable search.

 $ rb-site manage /path/to/site rebuild_index

-For more information on generating search indexes, see the section on the Search Indexing management command.
+For more information on generating search indexes, see the section on the rebuild_index and update_index management commands.

 Users should now be able to use the search box located on any page.
 See the documentation on Full-Text Search to see what types of things you can search for.